 This May planting guide also includes potatoes.
 Potatoes usually take a long time to germinate and are more frost hardy than many other warm-season crops.
 So you can get potatoes planted early in the month.
 Get them in the ground as soon as you can and consider spacing your plantings a bit, maybe one planting early in the month and the other at the end of the month.
 This will spread out your harvest of potatoes in the summer and fall.

 Beans (Green and shelling)

-For those of you with a short growing season you should consider getting some parsnips in the ground in late May.
-Parsnips are a cool season crop but they also have a VERY long growing season of between 100 to 130 days.
-So if you want a crop in the fall and early winter then those of you will shorts seasons will want to get them planted in late May.
+For those of you with a short growing season, you should consider getting some parsnips in the ground in late May.
+Parsnips are a cool-season crop but they also have a VERY long growing season of between 100 to 130 days.
+So if you want a crop in the fall and early winter then those of you with shorts seasons will want to get them planted in late May.

 If you have been growing sweet potato slips indoors, late May is the time to get them in the ground.
-Remember that sweet potatoes are frost sensitive.
+Remember those sweet potatoes are frost-sensitive.
 They shouldn’t be planted in the soil until SOIL temperatures reach 70 degrees.